 ASSY self-tapping screws are widely used in mass timber applications including lateral connections.
 Connections using self-tapping screws loaded laterally include but are not limited to CLT butt joint or CLT lap joint connections, beam hanger systems and tension straps.
 Within these connections, a screw can be loaded in shear or inclined towards the shear plane, where the screw is loaded axially.
-This blog post will discuss the advantages of using inclined screws in lateral connections and will explain the process of designing these connections through example calculations of a simple wood-to-wood connection using USA design codes and the MTC Solutions Structural Screw Design Guide.
+This blog post will discuss the advantages of using inclined screws in lateral connections and will explain the process of designing these connections through example calculations of a simple wood-to-wood connection using USA design codes and the MTC Solutions Structural Screw Catalog.

 Approximately 10-minute read.